The-Knights-of-Ni/5206-docs/onboarding/software.rst

 =========================
 Welcome to the software team!
 We’re glad to have you here.

-This tutorial will help you download, install, and set up the software tools needed to the help contribute to the FTC 5206 codebase.
+This tutorial will help you download, install, and set up the software tools needed to the help contribute to the 5206 codebase.
 One of our core values is inclusivity, so we want to make sure that anyone regardless of experience feels ready to participate.
 Therefore, we’ve split this guide into two sections.

 The first section describes how to install graphical versions of all the apps needed.
 Most new members will find this process easiest to follow and most convenient because it avoids the use of a terminal, which is a way to issue text-based commands to control a computer.
 Although the terminal is a widely useful tool that is used by programmers around the world, it is not necessary to use to participate in our team.

 If you are already comfortable with the terminal, the second section describes how to install all necessary programs, centering around terminal-based applications when possible.
 Make sure to follow the instructions for your specific operating system, as the methods used might change depending on that.

 During the software onboarding process, we will help you install two tools.
 The first is an Integrated Development Environment (IDE), which is a program that is used to write, debug, and deploy code.
 The IDE we’ll be using is called Android Studio, although you are free to choose another IDE if you’re already comfortable using one.
 The second tool is a program called Git, which is a Version Control Software (VCS) that we use to keep track of each member’s changes to the code.
 Throughout the instructions, we’ll provide several links to outside articles explaining how each of the tools we install work.
 We highly recommend that you carefully read each article, as the concepts explained there are fundamental to the operation of our team.

 If you have any questions at all during the onboarding process, don’t hesitate to contact Ashwin, Alessandro, or Ethan on Slack.

+.. admonition:: TL;DR

+    Install Android Studio and Git.
+    Create a GitHub account (or use your existing one) and send your username to either the Captain or the Software Lead.

 GitHub
 ___________